 I could not speak or move, I had no idea what was happening to me.
 Tubes and wires and diapers, horrible food.
-The nurses asking simple no/yes, which I could only communicate with thumbs up or thumbs down answers.
+The nurses asking simple no/yes questions, which I could only communicate with thumbs up or thumbs down answers.
 Even that confused me.
 Reading didn’t make sense to me, it was jumbled letters.
-Worst of all, Wife Carol and family could not visit due COVID-19.
+Worst of all, wife Carol and family could not visit due COVID-19.

 My only lifeline was an iPad which my son bought for me.
 This truly did save my life and sanity.

-I had an ischemic stroke and expressive aphasia and apraxia.
+I had an ischemic stroke and Global Aphasia and Apraxia.

 June 22nd I was transferred to St. Joe’s rehabilitation centre in Guelph, I had hope.
 I had to go into isolation for the first 2 weeks, so I was confined to my room.

-I had speech therapy, physiotherapy and occupational therapy Mon-Fri till release on Aug 6th.
+I had speech therapy, physiotherapy and occupational therapy Mon-Fri until my release on Aug 6th.
 Carol was able to visit July 15th, then only through plexiglass for 30mins.